Christmas Offer - Every Learner Must Check Out - Flat 88% OFF on All Access Pass

 In this blog, we will explain the most widely used file transfer protocol, i.e., FTP in computer networks.

-Even while moving data between systems is relatively easy and uncomplicated, there are situations when it can go wrong.
-For instance,
+While moving data between systems is very easy and not complicated, there are situations when it can go wrong.
+For instance:

 • The file conventions between two systems could be different.